Gopeshsharmaa/lucky-wheel-react/README.md

 🧩 State management using React Hooks (useState)

-🎨 Responsive UI for desktop and mobile
+🎨 Responsive UI for all screens

-🕹️ Simple, fun, and visually engaging design
+🕹️ Fun and visually engaging design

+---

-🛠️ Tech Stack
+#🛠️ Tech Stack

 React + Vite